mpampuch/docker-notes/README.md

 docker run -d -p 5001:3000 -v $(pwd):/app -v app-data:/app/data react-app
 ```

+> [!WARNING]
+> Be aware that since now you are sharing the local directory to the container `/app` directory.
+If there are some files that used to be on your conatiner but are not in your local directory after you mounted your local directory, this may cause issues in your app.
+This is often the case for directories like `node_modules` which is typically absent in local projects but built on containers.
+Make sure all the required files and directories for the app to work are present in your local environment.
+This is often easily fixed by going to your local environment and running `npm install`.

 ## Running Multi-container Apps

 ### Docker Compose for Building and Running Multi-container applications